Best Things To Do in Galway, Ireland

 Deciding what to do in Galway is just one step in the Ireland trip planning process.
 You also need to figure out how to get there, where to stay and what to pack.

 Whether you are planning a quick weekend in Galway or a long trip from overseas, keeping track of the details is essential.
-We recommend using our Printable Travel Planner, to stay organized!
+We recommend using our Printable Travel Planner to stay organized!

 Getting To Galway

-Best Places To Stay in Galway, Ireland
+Best Places To Stay in Galway

-There are not many centrally located B&Bs in Galway, but the Ash Grove House B & B – which is near the Cathedral – gets rave reviews.
-Check rates!
+Park House is a boutique property in a fantastic location and they serve an amazing breakfast!
+There are not many centrally located B&Bs in Galway, but Ash Grove House gets rave reviews.

-What To Pack for Your Trip to Ireland
+What To Pack for Ireland

 Comfortable Shoes